Currencies of the World: How Well Do You Know Your Money?

 Let’s start with the essentials.
 Currency is a term that refers to different types of money used in various countries.
 Currencies of the world can vary from country to country, so different money is used in China and Switzerland.
 The value of currency also varies; one unit of money in El Salvador won’t always be equal to one in India, for example.

-Historically, currency could take the form of tea, shells, or even cheese, but these days, physical currency is most often found in the form of a coin or banknote.
+Historically, currency could take the form of tea, shells, or even cheese, but these days, physical currency is most often found as a coin or banknote.

 Currency names vary, but there are overlaps.
-For instance, the Australian dollar (AUD) and the dollar used in Canada (CDN) have different values, even though they are both “dollars.”
+For instance, the Australian dollar (AUD), the Fijian dollar, or the dollar used in Canada (CDN) have different values, even though they are both “dollars.”
 You can’t use Canadian dollars in Australia, and vice-versa.
-The same goes for the New Zealand dollar (NZD).
+The same goes for the Fijian or New Zealand dollar (NZD).

 How are currencies traded and transferred?